techiediaries/techiediaries/angular.md

 - Using Bootstrap with Angular,
 - Deployment.

-## How Long Will it Take to Learn Angular?
+## How Long Will it Take to Learn Angular 9?

 This depends of what you mean by learning Angular.
 If you want to be able to build and deploy a production-ready Angular application in a reasonable timeframe, this will probably take byou etween 6 and 12 months depending on your background and existing skills.